Todd Kennedy

 Over time the moss can get out of hand and push up the shingles, allowing water to get underneath and behind, causing problems.

-This algae leaves big long black streaks.
-Most commonly found on Asphalt Shingles, this spore-based algae is attracted to the limestone commonly used in shingles.
+This algae leaves big long black streaks on shingles.
+Most commonly found on asphalt shingles, this spore-based algae is attracted to the limestone commonly used in shingles.

 If this algae is left untreated, it will feed and degrade the limestone and eventually take over the entire roof, causing a multitude of problems.